 Leave the content distribution to us!
 Try the J-Stream CDN

-this is Li from the System Solutions Department.
+This is Lee from the Systems Solutions Department.

-This time, we will introduce "J-Stream CDNext," a CDN service for Japan.
+This time, we'll introduce "J-Stream CDNext," a CDN service for the domestic market.

 What is a CDN?